hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 At the best summer camp in all of Cincinnati!
 ```

-`cat` is a program that will allow you to display the contents of text files on the screen.
+`cat` is a program that allows the user to display the contents of text files on the screen from the console.
 Let's say that you want to display the contents of the `whereami.txt` file on the screen, you could run

 ```console
 $ cat samples/whereami.txt